The way we buy has most definitely changed over the last decade.

 Business to Consumer Buying

-The stakes are not as high in a B2C relationship.
+The stakes are not as high in an eCommerce business model.
 Typically purchases are made based on the purchaser’s emotions and their brand recognition.
 They aren’t making decisions that impact the business in the long term.

 Business to Business Buying

 In the business-to-business world, prospective customers are spending more time doing their research on specific vendors.

 They’re looking at reviews and other companies you’ve worked with.
 In some cases, they may want to see case studies or data supporting how much you helped another business.

 You need to stick with them through the journey and prove your value to them.

 Often a company will recognize they have an issue that needs solving, they’ll start to research what products/services are available to them to solve their issue, evaluate the pros and cons of the different options and then make a purchase.

 Some may even do another evaluation after purchase to determine if it’s still right for them, or if it made a change.
 This can also happen during the period before the renewal of your product or service if it occurs.